sywang-20/sywang-20/README.md

 - ⚡ Fun fact: ...
 -->

-- Hi😉 I'm Sunyu Wang, a PhD student at HKU.
+- I'm Sunyu Wang, a PhD student at HKU.
 - I'm interested in spatial optimization.
-- 📫 How to reach me: sywang410@163.com
+- How to reach me: sywang410@163.com.